Animal Role-Play

 Prevalence & culture

 Within kink communities pet play, and puppy play in particular, has high visibility through large FetLife groups, organised contests and "mosh" meets, and a distinctive gear aesthetic (neoprene hoods and tails) that has reached some mainstream and fashion awareness.
+Documentary film has tracked the equine strand in particular, including Pony Passion (2003) and Born in a Barn (2005), noted in the Animal roleplay reference.
 It overlaps culturally but is distinct from the furry fandom, which centres on anthropomorphic-animal characters and is not inherently sexual.
 Dedicated prevalence research is scarce; broad surveys of paraphilic and kink interests such as Joyal & Carpentier (2017) establish that BDSM-adjacent interests are common in the general population, but pet play itself is usually estimated via community-size proxies rather than precise figures, and lay overviews like Glamour's A–Z of kinks treat it as a well-known, mainstream-recognised kink.

 Safety, consent & law